Majid (comics)

-Majid (ماجد) is a pan-Arab comic book anthology and children's magazine published in Abu Dhabi, United Arab Emirates by the Abu Dhabi Media Company.
+Majid (ماجد) is a pan-Arab comic book anthology and children's magazine published in Abu Dhabi, United Arab Emirates by the Abu Dhabi Media Network.
 Since its publication in 1979, it has been circulated region-wide, within and beyond Arab states of the Persian Gulf, breaking sales' records with a circulation of 176500 weekly copies at one point in time, according to the Audit Bureau of Circulation.
 Many regarded Majid as a representation of the Arab comic golden age.
 It is held in high regard along with the Egyptian comic Samir, and its Saudi counterpart Basim.